Operation: To Fool A Hawke, Chap. 2

 "Well, girls," I said, smiling, "I was graded top of my class on my assignment from last week."

 "Yay!"
 Sally Anne and Saoirse Marie both shouted, clapping their hands for me.
-"Congratulations, Mommy!" they both shouted, before they jumped out of their chairs and ran over to give me hugs—but, somethin' in Saoirse's expression told me she was upset about something, and she didn't waste any time telling me what was on her mind.
+"Congratulations, Mommy!" they both shouted, before they jumped out of their chairs and ran over to give me hugs—but, somethin' in Saoirse's expression told me that even though Saoirse Marie was happy for me, she was upset about something, and she didn't waste any time telling me what was on her mind.

 "Mommy, promise me and Sally Anne somethin'," Saoirse Marie said.

 "Oh—kay," I said, not exactly sure what my daughters were asking me for.
-I hope it's nothing too serious, I said to myself.
+I hope it's nothing too serious, I thought.

 "Promise us that you'll never play a joke on Daddy like you did last Sunday, ever again!"
 Saoirse demanded, and I could hear the hurt in her voice.